benfred/implicit/README.md

 This library requires SciPy version 0.16 or later.
 Running on OSX requires an OpenMP compiler, which can be installed with homebrew: ```brew install gcc```.

-GPU Support requires the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) and has only currently been tested with CUDA 8 and CUDA 9.
-The build will use the ```nvcc``` compiler that is found on the path, but this can be overriden by setting the CUDAHOME directory to point to your cuda installation.
+GPU Support requires at least version 8 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+The build will use the ```nvcc``` compiler that is found on the path, but this can be overriden by setting the CUDAHOME enviroment variable to point to your cuda installation.

 This library has been tested with Python 2.7, 3.5 and 3.6 on Ubuntu, OSX and Windows.